AdisonKleinsasser/GitBook/lawrence-information/modules.md

 ##### Intel Math Kernel Library \(MKL\)

-The Intel MKL library is available on Lawrence and is the recommended math library for most applciations.
+The Intel MKL library is available on Lawrence and is the recommended math library for most applications.
 This library is configurable to various compilers and languages.
 Functions provided by Intel MKL include BLAS, LAPACK, and FFTW.
 For more information on Intel MKL, please visit the developer documentation [webpage](https://software.intel.com/en-us/mkl/documentation).

 Intel also provides a tool to generate appropriate command line options for your particular compiler, integer size, and threading model which can be found [here](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor).

 Example command line options for C and GCC compilers can be found below.
-These comannds would be added after running "module load intel":
+These commands would be added after running "module load intel":

 Intel C compiler: